clvv/fasd/fasd.1.md

     bindkey '^X^F' fasd-complete-f  # C-x C-f to do fasd-cmplete-f (only files) bindkey '^X^D' fasd-complete-d  # C-x C-d to do fasd-complete-d (only directories)

-If you use bash, you can turn on this experimental feature by calling `_fasd_bash_hook_word_complete_wrap_all` after sourcing `fasd` and after any bash completion setup.
+If you use bash, you can turn on this experimental feature by executing `eval "$(fasd --init bash-wcomp bash-wcomp-install)"` after sourcing `fasd` and after any bash completion setup.
 This will alter your existing completion setup, so you might get a *broken* completion system.

 # BACKENDS